Autostop (Patty Pravo song)

 "Autostop" is a 1979 Italian-language song performed by Patty Pravo, written by her then-husband Paul Jeffery, Maurizio Monti, and Pravo herself under her birth name Nicoletta Strambelli.
 It was released as the only single from Pravo's 1979 LP Munich Album, with English-language songs "New York" and "Cry, Cry, Gotta Worry" as the B-sides in Italy and Germany, respectively.
-The single was a success for the singer and reached #13 on the Italian charts.
+The single was a moderate chart success in Italy.